ChauhanChetan3/Malaria_Diagnosis/README.md

 # Malaria_Diagnosis
-Malaria Diagnosis model using DeepLearning Convolutional Neural Networks
+Malaria Diagnosis model build using DeepLearning Convolutional Neural Networks TO perform image classification
+Help to distinguish whether the give sample is parasitized or uninfected